Preparing for Internationalization (i18n)

 Edition Interfaces

-To offer a multilingual edition interface, provide translations in <module>_<language>.properties (or <module>.properties in English) files in your module in the settings/resources/ directory.
+To support a multilingual edition interface, provide translations in <module>_<language>.properties (or <module>.properties in English) files in your module's settings/resources/ directory.

 # Example for the `luxe:header` node type